 - A Excellent technical mastery, Demonstrates excellent aesthetic decisions and presentation.
 A complete and concise execution of the assignment.
 Exhibiting outstanding creativity: going above and beyond the performance standards.
-Meets all deadlines and requirements - B Demonstrates above average aesthetic decisions, and presentation.
+Meets all deadlines and requirements B Demonstrates above average aesthetic decisions, and presentation.
 A concise execution of the assignment.
+Exhibits above average - A concise execution of the assignment.
 Exhibits above average creativity and performance standards.
 Meets all requirements and deadlines. - C Average technical mastery.
 Satisfies the basic requirements of the assignment.
 Satisfies the requirements for creativity and performance standards.
 Meets all deadlines. - D Meets below average requirements of the assignments.
 Incomplete and late projects. - F Unable to meet the basic requirements.